GetSimpleCMS-CE/GetSimpleCMS-CE/README.md

 ### Fixes:

-- Fix: fallback for any missing lang tokens in plugins
+- Fix: fallback for any missing lang tokens in plugins.
-- Fix: stripslashes in components
+- Fix: stripslashes in components.
 - Improved: Image and file handling.
 Memory usage.
 Security enhancements.